-Federation of Associations of Schools of the Health Professions ing together all academic health science organizations, either as an expansion of the existing AAMC structure or through the creation of a new organization, and to explore with the representatives of the University Medical Administrative Group the possibility of bringing this group into the AAMC as a council.
-These 2 objectives had to be coordinated with the reorganization of the AAMC which was discussed at that Business Meeting and is described in the Report of the ad hoc Committee on Ways and Means.
+At the Business Meeting on October 30, 1967 the Executive Council strongly urged the development of a mechanism for bringing together all academic health science organizations, either as an expansion of the existing AAMC structure or through the creation of a new organization, and to explore with the representatives of the University Medical Administrative Group the possibility of bringing this group into the AAMC as a council.
+These 2 objectives had to be coordinated with the reorganization of the AAMC which was discussed at that Business Meeting and is described in the Report of the Ad Hoc Committee on Ways and Means.